 Oven Proof Dish (8×8 or 9×11 is a good size) lined with parchment

 Preheat the oven to 400F/200C.
 Spread the cauliflower out evenly in the dish in one layer (otherwise it won’t cook as well).
 Drop the anchovies round and about; remember they are very salty, so the more you use, the saltier the dish will be.
 Pour over a few glugs of olive oil; you want to wet the cauli but not completely drown it – say 4 tablespoons.
-Salt (very lightly if at all) and give everything a good toss with your hands.
+Salt (very lightly if at all) add the garlic and give everything a good toss with your hands.
 Roast for 20-25 minutes until the cauliflower is slightly caramelized and the anchovies have melted.
 Stir and then grate over some parmesan or whatever hard cheese you like as long as it’s the melting kind – you can leave it out entirely and it will still taste lovely.
 Roast for another 5-10 minutes so the cheese has a chance to thoroughly melt.
 Let it sit for a little bit so it doesn’t burn your mouth or serve at room temperature.